mile95/csgo_cli/README.md

 Everything should now be set, enjoy!

 # Contribute?
-Feel free to create issues and PR's!
+Feel free to create issues and PRs!